koculu/Regor/docs-site/src/content/docs/api/createComponent.md

 ---
-title: createComponent
+title: defineComponent
 ---

 ## Overview

-The `createComponent` function is used to create a Regor component, which encapsulates a part of your user interface (UI) with its own behavior and template.
+The `defineComponent` function is used to create a Regor component, which encapsulates a part of your user interface (UI) with its own behavior and template.
 Components allow you to build complex UIs by composing smaller, reusable units.

 ## Usage

 ### Creating a Regor Component

-To create a Regor component, call the `createComponent` function with the following parameters:
+To create a Regor component, call the `defineComponent` function with the following parameters:

 - `template` (required): An HTML string or an object specifying the template for rendering the component.
 It can include the following properties: